 Is document characteristic: false

-Conductible: true(?)
+Conductible: false

 Question: how does this affect (or not) and existing value sets that are intensionally defined on the old structure?
 Answer: All of the intensionally defined value sets remain, and are defined as “a head code and all its children with transitive closure.
 Therefore they WILL change to reflect the new hierarchies.